Learn the difference between a letter of good standing and a clearance and how to request them.

 A: This does not necessarily mean that anything is wrong with the account.
 Certain accounts need to be verified by our staff.
 You will be contacted with more information once we have finished checking the account.

 A: Yes.
 This means the contractor is not registered.
 You will be responsible to pay the premiums for them.
-You cannot pass the charges on to the contractor in any way, unless they are hired to provide and operate equipment (e.g. a bobcat).
+You cannot pass the charges on to the contractor in any way, unless they are hired to provide and operate equipment (for example, a bobcat).

 A: Yes.
 When you are asked to send outstanding amounts owed to us for a contractor, you can give the rest of the money to the contractor.